geltz/cseq/README.md

   <img src="icon.png" alt="cseq icon">
 </p>

-cseq is a lightweight audio sampler and timeline sequencer canvas .
+cseq is an audio sampler and timeline sequencer canvas.

 written in pure c and win32, packed into a standalone binary that's around 300 kilobytes in filesize.

 there's a built-in menu with all the keyboard/mouse shortcuts.